+- 29 April: Courses starting in 2026 are available in the UCAS search tool.

+- ▶ 13 May: UCAS

+Undergraduate application

-- 2 May: Courses starting in 2024 are available in the UCAS search tool. - ▶ 16 May: UCAS Undergraduate application live for registrations for 2024 entry courses.
-Your child can start their application but cannot submit it to UCAS until September. - ▶ 12 July: Conservatoire applications open for 2024 entry.
-From this date, applicants can register, pay, and send their applications. - 5 September: Completed UCAS Undergraduate applications can be paid for and sent to UCAS.
-Applications can't be sent until all sections are complete, the reference is added, and the application fee has been paid. - > 2 October: Application deadline for conservatoire music applications.
-Applications for dance, drama, and musical theatre courses may have a different deadline - check conservatoires' websites for information.
+live for registrations for 2026

+entry courses.
+Your child

+can start their application

+but cannot submit it to

+UCAS until September.

+- ▶ 10 July: Conservatoire applications open for 2026 entry.
+From this date, applicants can register, pay, and send their applications.

+- ▶ 2 September: Completed UCAS Undergraduate applications can be paid for and sent to UCAS.
+Applications can't be sent until all sections are complete, the reference is added, and the application fee has been paid.

+- ▶ 2 October (18:00 UK time): Application deadline for conservatoire music applications.
+Applications for dance, drama, and musical theatre courses may have a different deadline check conservatoires' websites for information.